• Skip to primary navigation

 Next add all or some of the above suggested additions you like and mix it into the sauce base.

-1. Mix in your choice of additional ingredients: Next add all or some of the above suggested additions you like and mix it into the sauce base.
+1. Mix optional add-on ingredients: Next add all or some of the above suggested add-ons and mix into the sauce base.
 Enjoy with cooked store-bought or homemade dumplings!

 Storage

-• Freezer friendly?
-Unused dumpling sauce can be stored in a freezer friendly airtight container and frozen up to 4 months.
-To enjoy, defrost the sauce overnight in the fridge and let it come to room temperature before consuming.
+• Unused dumpling sauce can be frozen for up to 4 months in a freezer-safe bag.
+To enjoy, defrost the sauce overnight in the fridge and let it come to room temperature.

 Pairing Suggestions

-• pajeon (Korean scallion pancakes), or Korean seafood pancake.
+• Pajeon (Korean scallion pancakes), Korean Seafood Pancake, or Kimchijeon.

 FAQ